 - Waterproof padded mat/ playmat – so you can place your newborn anywhere and if they pee or poop on it, clean-up would be a breeze.
 Can also be used for them to exercise and play on, until they get a little older.
 Buy something bigger, a size where you can imagine them practicing how to roll around, crawl, and walk on.

-- Mobile musical crib toy – OPTIONAL but it did help me entertain and distract my baby from crying, enough for me to take a 5 min bath/ poop.
+- Crib mobile toy – OPTIONAL but it did help me entertain and distract my baby from crying, enough for me to take a 5 min bath/ poop.

-- Other toys – OPTIONAL but helpful in their development.
+- Baby toys – OPTIONAL but helpful in their development.

 Nowthis will depend on your taste but I suggest getting something that’s safe for the baby to suck on, won’t be able to swallow any parts of it andeasy to clean.
 Other than that, anything should be fine.